NEET Eligibility Criteria 2025 (Out) By NTA - Age Limit, Number of Attempt & Qualification

 NEET exam eligibility specifies the mandatory educational qualifications, age limits, nationality requirements, and other key factors that determine eligibility for NEET.
 Aspirants planning to appear for the NEET UG 2025 should know every detail about the eligibility criteria for NEET.
 It is to be noted that no aspirant is allowed to fill out the NEET application form if they fail to meet the prescribed legitimate criteria.
 NEET exam is conducted for admissions to MBBS, BDS, AYUSH, BSc nursing, and other medical courses.
 Read the full article to know comprehensive details about the NEET 2025 eligibility criteria.

-NEET eligibility criteria 2025
+NEET UG eligibility criteria 2025

 The NTA has announced the NEET exam date and released the eligibility criteria in the information bulletin of NEET 2025.
 Aspirants who fulfil the below-mentioned eligibility criteria of NEET 2025 and complete the application process within the stipulated date are eligible to appear for the undergraduate medical entrance test.
 The eligibility criteria for appearing in the NEET UG exam are: